IN HOC SIGNO VINCES |

 280?
 The Chapel of the Centurion of Armageddon in Palestine.
 Date uncertain.
 It has a table for the Holy Eucharist set in the middle of the chapel and the names of the Centurion Gaianus who built the chapel, and Akeptus who donated the Holy Table.

 301+ During this century, the Eastern Church began singing the Gloria in Excelsis in the Daily Offices.
 The hymn was originally written in Greek.
 It was adopted for use in the West, often during Matins.
 The Gloria was first introduced to Rome by Symmachus (498-514).
-When the Roman liturgy spread throughout the Western Church during the eighth century, the Gloria came to be used exclusively in the eucharist.
+When the Roman liturgy spread throughout the Western Church during the eighth century, the Gloria came to be used exclusively in the Eucharist.

 321 Constantine required all subjects of the Roman Empire to observe the Lord's day as a day of rest and also to honor Friday, the day of Christ's death.
 He allowed Christian soldiers leave to attend church on Sunday, and even enjoined pagan soldiers to pray on Sunday.
 (Note that this in no way implies that Constantine invented Christian worship on Sunday.)
 Prior to this time, the seven day week had not been officially observed by the Roman Empire.
 Instead, the days of the month were denoted by counting down toward the Kalends, the Nones, and the Ides of each month.

-325 1st Eccumenical Council at Nicaea.
+325 1st Ecumenical Council at Nicaea.
 As a 40-day period (six weeks) Lent was mentioned in canon 5.
 Canon 20 forbade kneeling on Sundays or during the period of Easter through Pentecost, since these are times of joy.

 325 Eusebius: "The Word" (Christ) "by the new covenant translated and transferred the feast of the Sabbath to the morning light, and gave us the symbol of the true rest, the saving Lord's day, the first of light, in which the Saviour gained the victory over death.
 On this day, which is the first of the Light and the true Sun, we assemble after the interval of six days, and celebrate holy and spiritual Sabbath; even all nations redeemed by him throughout the world assemble, and do those things according to the spiritual law which were decreed for the priests to do on the Sabbath.
 All things which it was duty to do on the Sabbath, these we have transferred to the Lord's day, as more appropriately belonging unto it, because it has the precedence, and is first in rank, and more honorable than the Jewish Sabbath.
 It hath been enjoined on us that we should meet together on this day, and it is evidence that we should do these things announced in this psalm [Eusebius of Cæsarea on Psalm 92 "A Song for the Sabbath Day]